ANCHOR LEARNING NETWORK

-The Anchor Learning Network (ALN) is a learning community designed to facilitate a rapid and effective advancement of the anchor mission.
-By leveraging a peer learning framework, ALN members systematically transform higher education to fully serve its public mission and advance the long-term social, economic, and physical well-being of our campuses and communities.
+• represent CUMU members that seek to transform higher education to fully serve its public mission and advance the long-term social, economic, and physical well-being of our campuses and communities.

 WHY CUMU MEMBERS JOIN ALN